jesselessa/connect4-react/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+Your app is ready to be deployed !

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 #### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+**Note : this is a one-way operation.
+Once you `eject`, you can't go back !**

 If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.